adsteen/lab_site_source/content/publication/2014_Cardman_et_al_Verrucomicrobia/index.md

 summary:
 tags:
 - Source Themes
-title: "*Verrucomicrobia* Are Candidates for Polysaccharide-Degrading Bacterioplankton in an Arctic Fjord of Svalbard"
+title: "Verrucomicrobia Are Candidates for Polysaccharide-Degrading Bacterioplankton in an Arctic Fjord of Svalbard"
 url_code: ""
 url_dataset: ""
 url_pdf: pdf/